4 DAYS FROM $1,899

 Next, check in to your hotel and enjoy an evening at leisure in Dublin, with dinner on your own.

 Enjoy a day at leisure in Dublin

 Explore Dublin as you like today.
 Your Cruise Director and Concierge will be on hand to offer plenty of ideas for what to see and visit.
-Perhaps you’ll visit the Jameson Distillery for a little extra pep in your step before trekking to St. Patrick’s Cathedral, the largest in Dublin, and the national cathedral of the Church of Ireland.
+Perhaps you’ll visit the Jameson Distillery for a little extra pep in your step.
+Or, follow in the footsteps on Christ when you pay a visit to St. Patrick’s Cathedral, the largest in Dublin, and the national cathedral of the Church of Ireland.
 Or search for your own masterpiece in trendy boutiques along Dublin’s renowned Grafton Street before popping into one of the Temple Bar pubs for lunch or a late afternoon pint.

 Tonight, gather with your fellow travelers once more for a Farewell Reception and Dinner at the hotel.

 Return home, or begin your post-trip extension in Kingscourt

 Transfer to Dublin’s airport for your flight home, or head to Kingscourt on your post-trip extension.

 Live like royalty when you add an extension to Kingscourt, a community marked by its lush greenery, forest park, and rich history.
 For the duration of your stay, you’ll have the opportunity to explore the chambers and passageways of Castle Cabra, Ireland’s famous castle-turned-hotel and your luxurious accommodation.
 Plus, enjoy an excursion to the stunning Dún na Rí Forest Park where you’ll walk along the banks of the Cabra River and learn about Kingscourt’s interesting backstory.
 Don’t miss this perfect way to top off your discoveries in Northern Europe!